Types of student

 As soon as you begin to receive a pension, you need to check your tax position carefully.

 Many pensions are taxable (though some inherited on the death of another person are not), including the state pension, so if you are receiving more than one pension or a pension and other earnings, you need to check your Notice of Coding carefully.

 You should note that although the state pension is liable to income tax, there is never any tax deducted from it when it is paid.
 This means that your personal allowance will need to be used at least in part against this source and means you have less allowances to set against other sources of income.

 Pensions, other than the state pension, from 6 April 2015

-The rules relating to drawing defined contribution pensions, other than the state pension, changed substantially from 6 April 2015.
-In general, a lump sum payment of up to 25% of the pension fund may be paid to you tax-free, provided you have reached the normal minimum pension age (currently 55, increasing to 58 from April 2028).
-There is flexibility in the way you can access the balance of your pension savings, although if you are in a defined benefit scheme it is likely that you will continue to receive a regular income.
+In general, a lump sum payment of up to 25% of the pension fund may be paid to you tax-free, provided you have reached the normal minimum pension age (currently 55, increasing to 57 from April 2028).
+For defined contribution pensions, there is flexibility in the way you can access the balance of your pension savings, although if you are in a defined benefit scheme it is likely that you will receive a regular income.

-Before you take any action with regard to drawing a pension, we recommend you seek guidance from MoneyHelper, who will provide free independent guidance or from an independent financial adviser, who you will have to pay.
+Before you take any action with regard to drawing a pension, we recommend you seek guidance from MoneyHelper, who will provide free independent guidance via their Pension Wise service.
+You might also wish to get help from a paid independent financial adviser.

 Because you may choose to receive sums from your pension scheme(s) at irregular intervals, keep track of what you withdraw and when.
 You should also keep all details of any tax deducted from pension withdrawals safe as this may support a repayment claim in the future: in any case it will confirm tax you have already paid should you have further tax to pay.

 For further information on the rules relating to the taxation and accessing of pensions, we recommend you visit our Pensioners section.